vudngo/spring-boot-log4j2/README.md

+# Sentry Log4J2 + Java Agent Demo

-# Sentry Spring Boot + Log4J2 Example
+This project contains an example Sentry integration with a Spring Boot application.

-This project contains an example Sentry integration with Spring Boot.
-It uses the default `log4j` logging framework to send log level `WARN` and above to sentry.
-TODO java agent
+It uses the default `log4j` logging framework to send log level `WARN` and above to sentry via the `log4j` Sentry integration/SDK, and the agent will enhance your application stack traces on Sentry by adding the names and values of local variables to each frame.

 ## Installation and Configuration